Assessment without Levels

 - Teachers and school leaders should be able to use assessment to help ensure that the pupils who need specific intervention are quickly identified.

 - Parents should be able to get a clear and accurate sense of their child’s achievement.

 - Governors should be able to use data to ensure the school is supporting pupils learning effectively.

-Beginning – Pupil learning is chiefly focussed on the criteria for the band.
+WTS – Pupil learning is chiefly focussed on the criteria for the band.
 There may be minimal elements of the previous band still to gain complete confidence in.